 It’s imperative that motorcyclists take precautions when on the road.
 Motorcycle riders are more susceptible to serious injuries without safety features and the size of a car to protect them.

-• Be seen.
+- Be seen.
 Bright colors and reflective elements on your clothing and bike help motorcycle riders stay visible on the road.
-Use your headlights day and night and ride in the lane section that is most visible to other drivers.
-If you’re not sure you can be seen, it’s safest to assume you cannot and honk.
+Use your headlights day and night and ride in the lane section most visible to other drivers.
+If you’re not sure you can be seen, it’s safest to assume you cannot.

-• Always wear a full-face helmet.
+- Always wear a full-face helmet.
 According to the Centers for Disease Control and Prevention, helmets have proven to be 37 percent effective in preventing deaths and 69 percent effective in preventing brain injuries.
-However, even considering those statistics, only 19 states require all riders to wear helmets, eighteen states require riders aged 17 and under to wear helmets, and nine states require riders aged 20 and younger to wear helmets.
+However, even considering those statistics, only 18 states require all riders to wear helmets, 18 states require riders aged 17 and under to wear helmets, and 10 states require riders aged 20 and younger to wear helmets.

-• Avoid bad weather.
-Study safe ways to ride in the rain, wind, or whatever weather Mother Nature throws at you.
+- Avoid bad weather.
+Study safe ways to ride on the road in the rain, wind, or whatever weather Mother Nature throws at you.

 Does PA Motorcycle Law Require Me to Wear a Helmet?

-Munley Law Personal Injury Attorneys gets results.
+Munley Law gets results.
 Call, chat, or fill in our online contact form for a free evaluation of your case.
 We have won large settlements and jury awards for others involved in motorcycle accidents.

-If you were injured in a motorcycle accident in Philadelphia and are not sure what to do next, Munley Law Personal Injury Attorneys is here to help.
+If you were injured in a motorcycle accident in Philadelphia and are not sure what to do next, Munley Law is here to help.
 Contact our Philadelphia motorcycle accident lawyer today for a free consultation.
 Choose carefully.
 There is a difference.

 Munley Law Personal Injury Attorneys